HorumDev/invoice_su/README.md

 * **terminalId** – to start make payments it needs to select one.

 These values are issued in your personal account after connecting to [Invoice su Acquiring][acquiring].

-SDK allows you to configure operating mode (debug / prod), by default - debug.
-The SDK also allows you to configure request proxying, by default all requests go to Tinkoff servers.

 ### Credential